Lin Ching-yi: Legislative actions

 From November 2017, Lin headed reviews of amendments to the Labor Standards Act, in her capacity as member of the Legislative Yuan's Economics Committee and the Social Welfare and Environmental Hygiene Committee.
 Opposition parties repeatedly delayed consideration of the amendments, which were opposed by a number of labor organizations. criticized Lin's leadership, and engaged in physical confrontations over the bill, which passed in January 2018.

 In December 2017, an amendment proposed by Lin to Article 82 of the Medical Act passed.
 The amendment enumerated the conditions under which medical professionals could face criminal charges if patients were harmed as a result of medical procedures.
 The legislature passed amendments to the HIV Infection Control and Patient Rights Protection Act in May 2018, one of which was initiated by Lin and exempted HIV+ people from disclosing their status to paramedics under certain conditions.

 In December 2018, Lin proposed an amendment to the Referendum Act.

 Political stances

 Lin is supportive of pension reform, a larger tax on tobacco products, and amendments to marital law in Taiwan, so both men and women can consent to marriage at the age of eighteen.
 Lin and Yu Mei-nu have co-sponsored amendments to the Civil Code in an attempt to legalize same-sex marriage in Taiwan.
 Lin, who began attending parallel events hosted alongside the UN Commission on the Status of Women since 2012, has been critical of China's treatment of Taiwan on the international stage, and has backed calls for Taiwan to participate in intergovernmental organizations.

 In February 2020, Lin complimented the Central Epidemic Command Center on its actions during the COVID-19 pandemic, and petitioned the Mainland Affairs Council to maintain its protocols when arranging evacuation flights from China.

+On 4 May 2024, Lin was appointed a deputy minister of health and welfare under Chiu Tai-yuan.